canvasxyz/okra/README.md

 COMMANDS:
-  init     initialize an empty database environment cat      Print the key/value entries to stdout ls       list the children of an internal node tree     Print the tree structure get      Get a value by key set      Set a value by key delete   Delete a value by key
+  init     initialize an empty database environment cat      print the key/value entries to stdout ls       list the children of an internal node tree     print the tree structure get      get a value by key set      set a value by key delete   delete a value by key

 OPTIONS:
   -h, --help   Prints help information